welcome to the mayan ruins website .

 HISTORY AND EXPLORATION

 Rio Azul was first occupied during the Middle Pre-Classic (800-300 B.C.).
 Monumental architecture began to appear at the beginning of the Late Pre-Classic (300 B.C-250 A.D.), with the site experiencing its heyday during the Early Classic.

-At the end of the 4th century A.D. the great city/state of Tikal absorbed Rio Azul and installed a new ruler, possibly a son of Tikal’s king.
-A circular altar dated to 365 A.D. alludes to the takeover.
+At the end of the 4th century A.D. the great city/state of Tikal conquered Rio Azul and installed a new ruler, possibly a son of Tikal’s king, Yax Nuun Ayiin I. Three circular altars dated to 385 A.D. allude to the takeover and sacrifice of the previous ruling elite.
 The site provided a strategic and important trade route to the Caribbean, and was part of the expansionist policies of Tikal; the creation of vassal and allied cities to face off against its arch rival Calakmul.

-There is strong influence of Teotihuacan found at the site.
+There is a strong influence of Teotihuacan found at the site.
+An inscription dated to 393 A.D. references the great warlord, Siyaj Kak, of Teotihuacan.
 Certain architectural designs such as the talud/tablero style have been documented here.
 There have also been a number of tombs discovered that contain ceramic styles associated with that great Central Mexican Kingdom, and appears to have been the final resting places of high-ranking individuals from there as well.

 Tikal was defeated by Calakmul in 562 A.D. and Rio Azul may also have been conquered as the city fell into a steep decline at about this time.
 The site was resettled in the Late Classic (600-900 A.D.) only to face another devastating attack by northern Puuc forces around 840 A.D.
 The site then experienced the same collapse as was felt throughout the Lowlands, and by 880 A.D. was abandoned.
 The maximum population at the site has been estimated to have been between 3,500 and 5,000.